supa2/Automaton/The-button-machine.md

   automaton.run();
 }
 ```
 Note that only the values 1 and 2 are allowed for the id argument.
 If you want to handle multiple long button presses you'll have to use the 2 argument version of onPress().
+The three argument version is useful for simple press/long press scenarios.

 ### Atm_button & onRelease( {connector}, {connector-argument} ) ###